janvika11/Micro-projects-website/README.md

 ## Micro Projects Website

-Website which consists of a list of all projects done by first-year students at MLRIT.
+Website which consists of a list of all micro projects done by first-year students at MLRIT.
 Built by Janvika and Team

 ---